 BILD seeks to impart advice on best practice, techniques and technologies in learning and the use of quality models for continuous improvement amongst its members.

-The Writers Bureau is a member of the Association of British Correspondence Colleges.
+The Writers Bureau is a member of the ABCC.
 The fundamental purpose of the Association is to promote sound educational standards and ethical business practices.